Mt. Whitney Trailhead Ravine Campground

 Directions

-From Highway 395 in Lone Pine, turn west at the stoplight onto Whitney Portal Road.
-Drive approximately 12 miles to Whitney Portal.
-Park in the overflow parking lot; campsites are walk-in from there.
+From Highway 395 in Lone Pine, CA, turn west at the stoplight onto Whitney Portal Road.
+The campground is approximately 12 miles from Lone Pine.
+Park in the overflow parking lot at Whitney Portal.

 Amenities